crweber9874/avp_public_opinion/README.md

 ### $\texttt{clean/}$

-* $\texttt{buildDataAVP22.R}$: Cleans the Western Data
+* buildDataAVP22.R: Cleans the Western Data
-* $\texttt{buildDataAVP22.R}$: Cleans the AVP Wave 1 Panel.
+* buildDataAVP22.R: Cleans the AVP Wave 1 Panel.
-* $\texttt{buildDataAVP24.R}$: Cleans the AVP Wave 2 Panel.
+* buildDataAVP24.R: Cleans the AVP Wave 2 Panel.
 Each of these files exports a cleaned data set to the $\texttt{data/}$ folder.
-* $\texttt{combineDat.R}$: Combines the three datasets in a variety of ways.
+* combineDat.R}$: Combines the three datasets in a variety of ways.
 Each file is represented as a long and wide form.
 I created a single file, with common questions across datasets.
 I also created a panel dataset, by joining respondents from wave 1 to wave 2.

 ### $\texttt{data/}$